-This topic introduces the Microsoft® Windows® Imaging (WIM) file format.
-WIM is a file-based disk image format that was introduced in Windows Vista®.
+This topic introduces the Microsoft Windows Imaging (WIM) file format.
+WIM is a file-based disk image format that was introduced in Windows Vista.
 WIM files are compressed packages that contain a number of related files.
-The format of a WIM file is optimized for maximum compression using LZX, for fast compression using XPRESS, or uncompressed.
+The format of a WIM file is optimized for maximum compression with LZX, for fast compression with XPRESS, or uncompressed.

 For a complete technical description of WIM, see the Windows Imaging File Format (WIM) white paper.

 A WIM file structure contains up to six types of resources: header, file resource, metadata resource, lookup table, XML data, and integrity table.
 The following illustration shows the general layout of a WIM file that contains two images.

 WIM File Layout

 - WIM Header—Defines the content of the .wim file, including memory location of key resources (metadata resource, lookup table, XML data), and various .wim file attributes (version, size, compression type).

 - File Resources—A series of packages that contain captured data, such as source files.

 - Metadata Resource—Contains information about the files that you are capturing, including directory structure and file attributes.
 There is one metadata resource for each image in a .wim file.

 - Lookup Table—Contains the memory location of resource files in the .wim file.

 - XML Data—Contains additional data about the image.